 I would certainly be happy to meet the right hon.
 Gentleman.
 I was in Aberdeenshire recently and met representatives of the Scottish farming unions, and last week I met Roseanna Cunningham from the Scottish Administration and discussed a number of issues.

-But where is the Agriculture Bill?
+Where is the Agriculture Bill?
 It left Committee months and months ago, and given that we are spending an infinite amount of time on statutory instruments updating what the EU Commission is now doing, can we be assured that we will not have to completely rewrite the Bill— although that could be useful in this time of climate change?
 We just need the Bill back so that farmers can have some certainty.

 I am as keen as the hon.
 Gentleman is to make progress.
 Perhaps the shadow Secretary of State, the hon.
 Member for Workington (Sue Hayman), will be able to help, because as soon as we can clear the logjam and get Brexit out of the way, we will be able to get on with it.
 She is part of the team that is negotiating an accommodation between the two main parties, so perhaps she can help us to make some progress on Brexit so that we can get on with the Agriculture and Fisheries Bills.